This Is Spinal Tap: Contemporaneous reviews

-At the time of its release, Roger Ebert of the Chicago Sun-Times gave the film four out of four and wrote "This Is Spinal Tap is one of the funniest, most intelligent, most original films of the year.
+At the time of its release, Roger Ebert of the Chicago Sun-Times gave the film four out of four stars and wrote "This Is Spinal Tap is one of the funniest, most intelligent, most original films of the year.
 The satire has a deft, wicked touch.
 Spinal Tap is not that much worse than, not that much different from, some successful rock bands."
 Ebert later placed the film on his ten best list of 1984 and would later include it in his Great Movies list in 2001 where he called it "one of the funniest movies ever made".
-Gene Siskel of the Chicago Tribune also awarded four out of four, writing, "It is so well done, in fact, that unless you are clued in beforehand, it might take you a while to realize that the rock group under dissection in This Is Spinal Tap does not really exist."
-Janet Maslin of The New York Times praised it as "a witty, mischievous satire, and it's obviously a labor of love."
+Gene Siskel of the Chicago Tribune also awarded it four out of four stars: "It is so well done, in fact, that unless you are clued in beforehand, it might take you a while to realize that the rock group under dissection in This Is Spinal Tap does not really exist."
+Janet Maslin of The New York Times praised it as "a witty, mischievous satire" and "obviously a labor of love."

-Critics praised the film not only for its satire of the rollercoaster lifestyles of rock stars but also for its take on the non-fiction film genre.
-David Ansen from Newsweek called the film "a satire of the documentary form itself, complete with perfectly faded clips from old TV shows of the band in its mod and flower-child incarnations".
+Critics praised the film not only for its satire of the lifestyles of rock stars but also for its take on the non-fiction film genre.
+David Ansen of Newsweek called the film "a satire of the documentary form itself, complete with perfectly faded clips from old TV shows of the band in its mod and flower-child incarnations".

 Even with cameos from Anjelica Huston, Billy Crystal and Patrick Macnee, Spinal Tap still managed to trick many of its moviegoers into believing the band existed.
 Reiner observed that "when Spinal Tap initially came out, everybody thought it was a real band... the reason it did go over everybody's head was that it was very close to home".

 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.